BLsquared/ShovelKnightDST/_The Shovel Knight Readme.txt

 ===
 Music Sheet:
 Prefab: "skitemmusicsheet"
-Use: Worth 5 gold nuggets when given to the Pig King.
+Use: Worth gold nugget x5 when given to the Pig King.

 Not Craftable
 Found by: 10% chance when fishing with the Fishing Rod -Relic